mundschenk-at/wp-typography/readme.txt

 * Added proper hyphenation of hyphenated compound words (e.g. editor-in-chief).
 * Added partial support for styling hanging punctuation.
 * Added adjustable limit for the number of cached text fragments.
+* Changed behavior of caching setting: it needs to be explicitely enabled.
+Having it on by default caused too many problems on shared hosting environments.
 * Started adding filters for programmatic adjustments to the typographic enhancements.
+* Made main plugin class a singleton to ensure easier access for theme developers.

 = 3.1.3 - January 13, 2016 =
 * Pre­vent in­cor­rect re­place­ment of straight quotes with primes (e.g. `"number 6"` is not re­placed with `“num­ber 6″` but with `“num­ber 6”`).